haagahelia/mobilecourse/docs/ExpoSDK/contacts.md

   }
 }
 ```
-The SMS message can be sent using the `sendSMSAsync()` method.
-The first argument is an array of phone numbers and the second argument is a message.
+The SMS message can be sent using the `sendSMSAsync(addresses, message, options)` method.
+The first argument is an array of phone numbers and the second argument is a message to be sent.
+The third optional argument can be used to define additional SMS configuration options.
+The `sendSMSAsync`returns a promise that resolves to an object containing the result of the SMS sending operation (sent, cancelled, unknown).

 ```js
 const sendSms = async () => {